 Located at the northernmost point of New Zealand, Cape Reinga is perfect for a road trip.
 Relax on the greenery-surrounded white sandy beaches of Whale Bay in Tutukaka.
 Soak up the beauty of Matauri Bay.
 Enjoy the serenity of Spirits Bay.
 Wander through the charming seaside village of Mangonui.
-Pack your gear and discover what makes Cape Reinga so special.
+Pack your gear like a pro with some Vault Cargo lashing straps and discover what makes Cape Reinga so special.

 6. Join a Segway Tour of Christchurch